-This 18-hole private course in Corvallis is a classically designed and tree-lined, attractive course over rolling terrain.
+The Corvallis Country Club is an 18-hole private course in Corvallis.
+Classically designed and tree-lined, it is an attractive course situated over rolling terrain.
 The course plays much longer than its yardage because of elevation changes, twists and turns, and trees infringing into the fairways.
 There are many traps and some water, but it is the generally small, slanted, and quick greens that provide the primary defense.
 Although some houses are near the course, most views are of trees and the nearby coast range.
 Fairways and greens are mixed but generally well cared for.
 Solid practice facilities and an accommodating staff.
 Hilly, but compact — a good exercise if walked.

 One of the oldest courses in the state with the first 9 being opened for play in 1918 and the second 9 in 1954.
 Since the course became 18 holes, there have been five major revisions and annual efforts to improve the course and play (2018-2019 saw a significant repair of the sandtraps).
 Although presently owned by its members, the course is set to be sold to the Mayo Group in Spring of 2019, but will continue as a private course.
 The course has hosted the Oregon Open (1970 and 1976, the latter being won by Peter Jacobsen) and the Pac 8 (1967) and Pac 10 (1982 won by Corey Pavin) Championships.